Hire the Right Candidate!

 In business, if no candidate is acceptable, we ask for more candidates to interview and hire someone better, later.
 We do not have this luxury on Election Night.

 This is why your vote decison is so important.
-Your vote is HIRING DECISION.
+Your vote is a HIRING DECISION.

 Here is how to think about it...